 Accessible Customer Service Plan

-Mount Pakenham is committed to excellence in serving all customers including people with disabilities.
+Mount Pakenham is committed to excellence in serving all customers including children, youth and adults with disabilities and special needs (both physical and intellectual).

 We will ensure that our staff or volunteers are trained and familiar with various assistive devices we have on site or that we provide that may be used when teaching skiing to customers with disabilities.
 We recommend that ski lessons for customers with disabilities be arranged with CADS- the Canadian Adaptive Snowsports.
 See www.cads-ncd.ca for more information.